Statistical Inference on Latent Space Models for Network Data: Generalization towards Dependent-Edge and Sparse Settings

-Our analysis for the sparse network setting is compatible with the dependent edge setting, where the orders of the quantities in Assumptions V*-VIII* are rescaled with $w_n$ accordingly.
-Assumption I* requires the edge density of the network to be at least of order $n^{-1/2 + \epsilon}$, such that the effective sample size $w_n n$ is greater than $\sqrt{n}$ when allowing for dependency.
-Assumptions II*-V* are similar to the previous Assumptions II-IV and VII-X on model regularity, identifiability, and weak dependency.
-The previous Assumptions V-VI on the likelihood function are satisfied by the model in Equation \eqref{eq:sparse_model}, hence they are not needed.
+Our analysis for the sparse network setting under \eqref{eq:sparse_model} is compatible with the dependent edge setting, where the orders of the quantities in Assumptions V*-VIII* are rescaled with $w_n$ accordingly. {In particular, the second part of Assumption VI* is an additional assumption concerning the strength of edge dependence, introduced to account for sparsity in the dependent-edge case.
+When the edges are independent, we verify this condition by bounding the maximum node degree in an Erdős--Rényi random graph \citep{erdos1960evolution}, as discussed in Section~B.6 of the Supplementary Material.
+When the edges are not independent, this assumption holds under weak edge dependence conditions, such as tail bounds on the node degrees \( \{\sum_{j: j \ne i} \mathbf{1}_{\{A_{ij} = 1\}} \}_{i=1}^n \) and structural assumptions on the edge dependencies \citep{janson2004large, chatterjee2007stein}.} Assumption I* requires the edge density of the network to be at least of order $n^{-1/2 + \epsilon}$, such that the effective sample size $w_n n$ is greater than $\sqrt{n}$ when allowing for dependency. {Assumptions II*-IV* are similar to the previous Assumptions II-IV on model regularity and identifiability.} The previous Assumptions V-VI on the likelihood function are satisfied by the model in Equation \eqref{eq:sparse_model}, hence they are not needed.

-\begin{remark} If Assumption I holds, i.e., all edge variables are conditionally independent, Assumption I* can be relaxed to allow the network sparsity to be as low as $\Omega(n^{-1}\log^\epsilon n)$.
-This minimal sparsity level aligns with existing literature \citep{athreya2017statistical, ma2020universal}, which focus on specific latent space models with identity and logistic link functions for binary edges. \end{remark}